The Challenge

 Fatty liver - a global disease

-MASLD is worldwide the most common chronic liver disease affecting 25% of worldwide population.
+MASLD is the most common chronic liver disease affecting 30% of the global population.
 Not only adults are affected, even every 3rd child with obesity develops MASLD.
+Wordwide it affects more than 1.7 billion patients, while 400 million suffer from MASH - the leading cause for liver cirrhosis, transplantation, and liver carcinoma.
+The yearly growth for MASLD patients is strong (2.2%) and even higher for MASH patients (6.3%).

 fat man with big belly have stomach pain risk of colon cancer esophageal cancer and stomach cancer, fatty liver, diabetes, high blood pressure angina Hyperlipidemia. concept of the dangers of obesity.